Norbert’s Gambit: The Cheapest Way To Trade US Dollars

 Step 2 – Sell DLR on the TSX

-There was a warning of currency exchange rate when I put the sell order but I verified with RBC Direct Investing that there would be no fees.
-Since DLR.U and DLR are exactly the same shares in different currency, there are no fees.
+There was a warning of the currency exchange rate when I put in the sell order but I verified with RBC Direct Investing that there would be no commission fees.
+Since DLR.U and DLR are the same shares in different currencies, there are no extra fees for journalling the shares.

 Step 3 – Get Your Money